 The Consolidated Appropriations Act, 2021 was signed into law on December 27, 2020.
 Two of our recent LawFlash publications discuss the health and welfare provisions and the expansion of the employee retention credit, respectively.
 Read our discussions here:

-Join Morgan Lewis this month for these programs related to employee benefits and executive compensation:
+Join Morgan Lewis this month for this program on employee benefits and executive compensation.